 In the recent low-rate environment, investors may have bid up prices of other sources of yield, such as REITs.
 There is risk that capital will flow out of REITs should interest rates rise in the future, pressuring asset values.
 Read more

 We think Federal Realty has exemplary stewardship.
-The firm's historical track record of value creation and increased dividends (46 years and counting) is outstanding, and we have been impressed with its ability to glean incremental value from existing Read more
+The firm's record of value creation and increased dividends (47 years and counting) is outstanding, and we have been impressed by its ability to glean additional value from existing assets through redevelopment Read more

 Formed in 1962, Federal Realty Investment Trust is one of the oldest U.S. REITs.
-Historically, the firm focused on retail properties, but has more recently moved into mixed-use Read more
+Historically, the firm focused on retail properties, but it has more recently moved into Read more